September 30, 2008

 I am seriously considering line-drying my washed clothes, which would further erode my standing in my very proper neighborhood.

 Did you know that clothes dryers account for as much as 10 percent of home-energy use?
 "If ...
-New Englanders would use the clothesline or wooden drying racks, the savings would be enough to close several power plants," reports the pro-line- drying Web site
+New Englanders would use the clothesline or wooden drying racks, the savings would be enough to close several power plants," reports the pro-line- drying Web site Project Laundry List.

 Alas, we do not live in a "right-to- dry" state, like Florida, where the legislature has granted homeowners broad rights to hang out their clothes.